We’re Back! But Things Are A Little Different…

-The washroom is available for therapist use only, patients may use the washroom in an emergency.
+The washroom is available for use if needed.
 A hand washing sign is placed in the washroom to educate patients on proper hand washing.
 There are freshly laundered towels provided to dry hands with in a single use with a receptacle for disposal.
 Touchless trash receptacles and a touchless or easily cleaned soap dispenser is available for use.
 Washrooms will be more thoroughly cleaned at least twice per day with common contact points wiped down each time a therapist uses the washroom to wash their own hands.

-- Avoid shaking out laundry before placing into the washing machine – it may create aerosolized particles.
+- Avoid shaking out laundry before placing into the washing machine.

 - Use proper hand washing after touching and processing dirty laundry, as well as cleaning and disinfecting of the buttons, knobs, and doors of the laundry area.